-- Cross-platform compatibility: Nomacs is available for Linux, Windows, and macOS, ensuring a consistent user experience across various operating systems.
+- Universal Compatibility: With versions available for Linux, Windows, and macOS, Nomacs ensures a uniform experience across diverse platforms.

 Table of Contents